sourcapital/vordr/README.md

 BetterUptime is used for alerting and incident management.

 - Heartbeats are sent every minute for `Health`, `Sync Status` and `Version` of the nodes
+- Missed heartbeats create incidents
+- Kubernetes pod restarts create incidents
-- Incidents are created for missed heartbeats as well as restarts and high disk usage of Kubernetes pods
+- High disk usage of Kubernetes pods create incidents
+- High slash points create incidents
+- Jailing create incidents

 #### API Key